Contractor Exam Prep

 Pass Your Exam the First Time

 There’s only one thing worse than taking a test–taking the same test more than once.
-Luckily, all our exam prep seminars come with a no-fail guarantee.
 While we’re confident in our material and most of our students go on to succeed on their first try, we never give up on the ones who don’t.
 In the unlikely event that you don’t get your contractor’s license the first time around after taking part in our seminar sessions, we will work one on one with you to strengthen your specific weaknesses.

 No Cramming or Flashcards Required